 Breast augmentation is pretty advanced these days.
 Different techniques are implemented based on the person’s anatomy and goals.
 Sometimes the specialist makes cuts under the breast – that’s the inframammary incision – so they can insert the breast implant through it.
 In other patients, they may also go for the armpit, which is known as a transaxillary incision.

 There is another type of cut that runs around the areola and is known as the periareolar incision.
-And finally, in some cases, surgeons try to slide the devices via the navel; hence, this one is called a transumbilical incision.
+It leaves the least visible scar and it allows for a certain size of implant to go through.
+And finally, in some cases, plastic surgeons try to slide the breast implants via the navel; hence, this one is called a transumbilical incision implant placement.
+However, this one is hardly used today.

 Regardless of the materials it was made of, every breast implant consists of an outer shell and a filler material at the centre.
 There are two different shapes: oval and teardrop.
 The former is much more convenient and here is why.
 Once the implants are inserted, they can move around the breast over time.
 If they are oval, no difference in the bust will be noticed whatsoever.